Fresheyeball/Shpadoinkle/lens/README.md

 of the model through a data structure is the dominant approach in UI today.
 And for good reason.

-If all we need is to render something based on some `a` we can have `Html` be a simple data structure where `Html :: Type`.
+If all you need is to render something based on some `a` you can have `Html` be a simple data structure where `Html :: Type`:

 ```haskell
 view :: a -> Html
 ```

-This might look something like.
+This might look something like:

 ```haskell
 view :: Text -> Html